In today’s competitive digital world, your website is your differentiator.

 Keep Your Website Design Modern and Mobile-Friendly

 A website design starts showing its age within three to five years.
-In fact, the shelf life of a website can be as low as two years depending on technological shifts and changes in user behavior.

 One of the most glaring developments in the modern web design world was the introduction of mobile.
 Google gives preference to mobile-friendly websites, penalizing those that do not cater to smartphones and tablets.